Koustubh2111/basic-etl/README.md

 # basic-etl

-This is a repo to perform and learn about ETL on a sample dataset
+Repo to learn workflow orchestration uaing prefect on a basic MNIST classification model